k26dr/bitcoin-htlc/README.md

 }
 ```

-## Redeeming an HTLC
+## Determining HTLC vout

-We will redeem the bitcoin sent to the HTLC in TXID `2d35ca1a04dafc84abedb25577fcf45c9b1cf278e569940b1621b5060dd36d62` in [Creating an HTLC](#creating-an-htlc).
+To refund or redeem an HTLC you have to know the index (vout) of the HTLC output within your creation transaction.

-Get the raw transaction hex and inspect it to get the vout index of the HTLC.
+Get the raw transaction hex and inspect it.
 I have done it here using bitcoin-cli, but you can do it on a block explorer as well.

 ```bash
 > bitcoin-core.cli -regtest gettransaction 2d35ca1a04dafc84abedb25577fcf45c9b1cf278e569940b1621b5060dd36d62